gullyboy007/stockdataanalyzer/README.md

 # stockdataanalyzer
-Python Application to Analyze a Stock
+My attempt with analysing stocks with Python